jupegarnica/garn-validator/README.md

 });      // throw
 ```

-This feature is perfect to note that any key not specified in schema is not allow
+This feature is perfect to note that any key not specified in schema is not allowed

 ```js
 is({
   x: String,